SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 ## Connection and Resource Management

 Whereas the abstractions we described in the previous section is generic and applicable to all AMQP implementations (e.g. RabbitMQ), when we get into the management of resources, the details are specific to the broker implementation.
-Therefore, in this section, we focus on code that is specific to the RabbitMQ instance since, at this point, RabbitMQ is the only supported implementation.
+Therefore, in this section, we focus on code that is specific to the RabbitMQ instance since, at this point, RabbitMQ is the only supported implementation of AMQP.

 The central component for managing a connection to the RabbitMQ broker is the `IConnectionFactory` interface.
-The responsibility of a `IConnectionFactory` implementation is to provide an instance of `Steeltoe.Messaging.RabbitMQ.IConnection`, which is a wrapper for `RabbitMQ.Client.IConnection`.
+The responsibility of a `IConnectionFactory` implementation is to provide an instance of `Steeltoe.Messaging.RabbitMQ.IConnection`, which is a wrapper for the underlying `RabbitMQ.Client.IConnection`.
-The only concrete implementation we provide is `CachingConnectionFactory`, which, by default, establishes a single connection proxy that can be shared by the application.
+The only concrete implementation we provide is `CachingConnectionFactory`, which by default, establishes a single connection proxy that can be shared by the application.
-Sharing of the connection is possible since the "unit of work" for messaging with AMQP is actually a "channel".
+Sharing of the connection is possible since the "unit of work" for messaging with AMQP is actually a "Channel".

->NOTE: The RabbitMQ .NET client uses an `RabbitMQ.Client.IModel` to represent what we will constantly refer to as a "channel" or `Channel`.
+>NOTE: The RabbitMQ .NET client uses an `RabbitMQ.Client.IModel` to represent what we will constantly refer to as a `Channel`.

 The connection instance provides a `CreateChannel` method.
 The `CachingConnectionFactory` implementation supports caching of those channels, and it maintains separate caches for channels based on whether they are transactional or not.